 Yes the Raisetrade scheme with Chocolat Madagascar has been named the World’s Fairest chocolate by the Guardian newspaper and fifty great ideas for the 20th century by the Independent.
 We realised long ago that the world is a very connected place and the way we source our ingredients has a huge impact on the cocoa farmers and country of origin, from social impact to climate change and biodiversity.

 Child labour has been a constant issue for chocolate companies, particularly in the largest bulk production countries of Ghana and the Ivory coast.
-We don’t source from these regions and pay a premium for our chocolate partnering with companies such as Chocolat Madagascar in Madagascar and Casa Luker in Colombia that work under the Raisetrade scheme keeping more of the profit in the country of origin (33% compared with 7.2% with Fairtrade and 6% without).
+We don’t source from these regions and pay a premium for our chocolate partnering with companies such as Chocolat Madagascar in Madagascar and Casa Luker in Colombia that work under the Raisetrade scheme keeping more of the profit in the country of origin.
 The renown of Malagasy cacao allows it to carry a higher price and consequently work with Chocolat Madagascar is highly sought after.
-We have visited the cocoa plantations and followed the cocoa trail too.
+We have visited the plantations and followed the cocoa trail too.
 We even met the British Ambassador to Madagascar to talk about the challenges facing the Malagasy people.

 We have a growing Vegan range and Vegan chocolate section including the delicious cashew-milc chocolate from Madagascar.
 We believe our Vegan Salted caramels are the best you will taste, winning both Great Taste and Taste of the West awards.